Film, television and theatre may exert a powerful influence on community attitudes towards mental health concerns due to their broad reach and appeal.

 - Can I improve the accuracy and authenticity of my portrayal?
 Take time to research the details of each mental illness that is portrayed to ensure representations are accurate.
 Consider the range and type of services and service providers that are portrayed to ensure they are accurate and reflect current trends in treatment approaches.
 Check the portrayal of the physical environment of mental health care and treatment facilities is accurate.

 - Can the storyline have a positive effect on the audience?
 Consider whether there are opportunities to show how people can get effective help.
-Many people who are experience mental ill-health do not access support because of the stigma associated.
+Many people who are experience mental health concerns do not access support because of the stigma associated.

 - Have I included relevant help-seeking information and details?
 Ensure help-seeking information and support organisations details are available to audiences, whether verbal or written.